Overview

 - Some place voltmeters in series or ammeters in parallel.
 Use incorrect examples deliberately so

-students have to diagnose the mistake.
+you have to diagnose the mistake.

 - Kirchhoff’s laws can become memorised rules with no meaning.
 Link each law back to charge